godiagonal/elasto-js/README.md

 }
 ````

-In the future you will be able to use nested properties with dot notation as
+**Note:** In the future you will be able to use nested properties with dot notation as
 such: `image: 'user.profile_picture'`

 ### customAttributes